cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 </div>
 </details>

-When the toggle is enabled, users who manually joined their WARP Client to the organization are prevented from leaving.
-This disabled the Logout from Zero Trust and Reset All Settings button in the clients.
-If a client has been deployed with a management tool and a local policy exists then this switch is ignored and clients are always prevented from leaving.
+When the toggle is enabled, users who manually logged into their organization on WARP are prevented from leaving that organization.
+This disables the **Logout from Zero Trust** and **Reset All Settings** button in the WARP client interface.
+If the WARP client has been deployed with a management tool and a local policy exists, then this switch is bypassed and clients are always prevented from leaving.

 ## Allow updates